 1. What is Topstep daily loss limit?

-The key thing to remember is that this isn’t a permanent rule violation.
+The key point to remember is that hitting the daily loss limit Topstep is not a rule violation.
+It is a temporary trading pause designed to reduce risk of loss.
 Hitting your daily loss limit won’t get you disqualified.
 Instead, it acts as a forced pause, giving you time to reset and come back the next day with a clear head.

 Topstep introduced this rule to protect traders from spiraling losses and reinforce discipline.
 The key difference from the trailing drawdown is that the daily loss limit resets every trading day.
 The trailing drawdown tracks your overall equity progress across days and only moves upward with realized profits.